 - Veteran’s Constant Attendance Allowance (full day rate, intermediate rate or exceptional rate);

-You do not need to bring a photograph when you apply as our staff will take your picture.
+You do not need to bring a photo when you apply.
+Our staff can take a photo of you.

 Once your application has been approved, you will receive your new pass in the post within 10 working days.

 If your pass is due to expire in the next month, fill in form.
 Return the form to one of our Customer First Offices at Halifax, Brighouse or Todmorden.

 Note: You will need to show proof of eligibility.

 You can obtain a replacement concessionary pass from the Travel Centre at Halifax Bus Station.

 The cost to replace a lost or defaced pass is: